Benjamin F. Johnson: Latter Day Saint Movement

 In 1838 he moved to Adam-ondi-Ahman, Missouri where he was arrested and kept under guard for eight days in intensely cold weather before an open campfire.
 While he was sitting on a log, a "brute" came up to him with a rifle in his hands and said, "You give up Mormonism right now, or I'll shoot you."
 Benjamin decisively refused, upon which the ruffian took deliberate aim at him and pulled the trigger.
 The gun failed to discharge.
 Cursing fearfully, the man declared that he had "used the gun 20 years and it had never before missed fire."
 Examining the lock, he reprimed the weapon and again aimed and pulled the trigger—without effect.

 Following the same procedure he tried a third time, but the result was the same.
 A bystander told him to "fix up his gun a little" and then "you can kill the cuss all right."
 So for a fourth and final time the would-be murderer prepared, even putting in a fresh load.
 However, Benjamin declared, "This time the gun bursted and killed the wretch upon the spot."
 One of the Missourians was heard to say, "You'd better not try to kill that man."

 He moved to Springfield, Illinois in 1839, Ramus (later Webster) in 1842, Nauvoo in 1845, and Bonaparte, Iowa Territory in 1846.
 In 1848 he arrived in the Salt Lake Valley with the Church of Jesus Christ of Latter-day Saints (LDS Church) and served in the Utah territorial legislature from 1855 to 1867.
 Johnson left Utah for the Arizona Territory in 1882, settling in Tempe before going to Colonia Diaz, Chihuahua, Mexico in 1890 and returning to Arizona in 1892.
 He died at Mesa.

 Plural marriage

 Johnson's sister married Joseph Smith as a plural marriage.
 Johnson records the event where Joseph Smith approached Johnson about the arrangement:

 Johnson himself became a noted polygamist, and would eventually have eight wives.

 Relations

 Johnson was the brother of hymnwriter Joel H. Johnson.

-LeBaron Family

-In 1955, the LeBaron Family, who form the Church of the Firstborn of the Fulness of Times, a Mormon fundamentalist sect headquartered in northern Mexico, by claimed priesthood authority through Benjamin.